 Lifting Legends - History's Strongest People

 Welcome to the "Lifting Legend" series from Massenomics.
 Once a week, we select one of history's strongest human beings, and give you the rundown on their accomplishments.
 It's likely you will know some of the powerlifters, strongmen and weightlifters that we feature, but odds are some of these names will be new to you.
-Either way, we grantee you will learn something about the men and women that have paved the way in the world of strength.
+Either way, we guarantee you will learn something about the men and women that have paved the way in the world of strength.
 We add a new legend every week, so check back to this page and follow us on Instagram for updates.

 Jon Pall Sigmarsson